RosettaCommons/demos/protocol_capture/2012/GPCR_model_dock/README.txt

 1 Structural alignment of GPCR templates
 2 Sequence alignment of the target GPCR to templates
-3 Thread target sequence onto template backbone coordinates 4 Relax threaded model
-5 Rebuild missing density
+3 Thread target sequence onto template backbone coordinates 4 Rebuild missing density
-6 Rebuild ECL 1,2 and 3
+5 Rebuild ECL 1,2 and 3
-7 Evaluate comparative models by clustering by full-receptor RMSD and knowledge-based pocket residue filter 8 Generate ligand conformations in MOE
+6 Evaluate comparative models by clustering by full-receptor RMSD and knowledge-based pocket residue filter 7 Generate ligand conformations in MOE
-9 Dock ligand into comparative models
+8 Dock ligand into comparative models
-10 Analyze results by clustering binding modes by ligand RMSD
+9 Analyze results by clustering binding modes by ligand RMSD

 Input files included in this demo (rosetta_inputs):
 1u19A_clean.pdb